Just a gentle spin on any hard, smooth surface

 Where does the energy come from?
 Is it perpetual motion?
 Otherworldly influence?
 Magic?

-The secret is a tiny, off-center, rotating motor.
+The secret is a tiny, off-center, motor hidden inside.
 Amazing to watch and remarkably elegant.
 Explanation included.
 Uses a common 'button' battery.
 Two sets of Batteries included.
-3.25 cm tall 3.5 cm diameter (~1.25 in. x 1.4 in. dia).
+3.25 cm tall, 3.5 cm diameter (~1.25 in. x 1.4 in. dia).
 Click here for instructions for changing the batteries.

 Download the pdf of this lesson!